emsif84/emsif84.github.io/index.md

 When I jumped into the Telecom Industry I quickly realised that handling data require different skills.
 And there´s a simple reason for that.
 Data is alive.
 During my research I worked with static data derived from surveys.
 But now I have to work with dynamic data that changes daily.
 I started learning SQL and how to work with PowerQuery in Excel for loading, transforming and joining data.
 I also learned how to work with new formulas like XLOOKUP - which is still by far the most important and most used formular in Excel.
 Additionally, I began learning "R" for extracting and transforming data via API.

 When Snowflake was introduced, my knowledge in SQL came into play.
 Furthermore i had to familiarize myself with PowerBI, which was also introduced for developing dashboards.
-So, there was a lot to learn, and i´m still learning today.
+So, there was a lot to learn, and i´m still learning today these tools.

-But somehow, there is a missing piece in my data knowledge.
+But somehow, there was a missing piece in my data knowledge.
 Up to this point i did a lot of exploratory data analysis or said differently, so far i work with data which represent the past.
+I wanted to minimize the gap to predictive analytics.
+Because of my study I was already familiar with models like regression or factor analysis etc. But everything in a straight scientific way.
+So I decided to start learning Machine Learning.
+I signed up on (https://codecadamy.com/)

 ---